Awards

 • The Power of Advocacy: This category recognizes associations that have addressed advocacy in any of the following four areas: promoting civil discourse and collaboration between government and the private sector; mobilizing members and volunteers in grassroots advocacy with demonstrable results; organizing coalitions to address a shared federal, state or local legislative or regulatory issue; and enhancing an industry or profession’s reputation as a trusted resource for effective policymaking.

-• The Power of Community Support and Engagement: This category recognizes associations that have provide community support and engagement in any of the following four areas: marshalling industry or profession-specific expertise and resources in response to an immediate or long-term natural disaster or societal problem; developing solutions to benefit underserved populations; promoting volunteerism and civic engagement; and enhancing public awareness of issues that could impact health and safety.
+• The Power of Community Support and Engagement: This category recognizes associations that have provided community support and engagement in any of the following four areas: marshalling industry or profession-specific expertise and resources in response to an immediate or long-term crisis or societal problem; enhancing public awareness of the impact of an immediate or long-term crisis or societal problem; developing solutions to benefit underserved populations; and promoting volunteerism and civic engagement.

-• The Power of Industry/Professional Advancement: This category recognizes associations that have addressed industry/professional advancement in any of the following four areas: advancing industry standards or professional codes of ethics; developing innovative educational/professional development opportunities; engaging in public relations/communications campaigns to further an industry or profession’s reputation; and conducting research to enhance the collective body of knowledge for an industry or profession.
+• The Power of Industry/Professional Advancement: This category recognizes associations that have addressed industry/professional advancement in any of the following four areas: advancing industry standards; developing innovative educational/professional development opportunities; engaging in public relations/communications campaigns to further an industry or profession’s reputation; and conducting research to enhance the collective body of knowledge for an industry or profession.

 It is possible that a program could fit in more than one category.
 Take time to read the category descriptions thoroughly before selecting a category to enter.
 Select the one category that you believe best fits the overall goals and/or problem the program was designed to address.
-If you have questions about the categories, contact Chris Vest at cvest@asaecenter.org.
+If you have questions about the categories, please contact ASAE Public Policy at publicpolicy@asaecenter.org.

 Has this program been submitted for a Power of Associations award in the past?
 (Y/N/Don’t Know) (NOTE: Previous winners of any Power of Associations award (Summit, Gold, Silver) are not eligible to resubmit the same program for consideration.)